 - When: Usually the same as Lunar New Year in January or February

 Christmas in Asia

 Many people of all religions scattered throughout Asia observe Christmas on December 25.

-Christmas trees and decorations pop up weeks prior to December 25 in metropolitan shopping malls and even in public squares — especially in places such as Kuala Lumpur and Singapore.
+Christmas trees and decorations pop up weeks prior to December 25 in metropolitan shopping malls and even in some public squares.
+Places such as Kuala Lumpur, Singapore, and Bangkok are especially keen to decorate.
 Don't be surprised if you hear Christmas music in Asia in early November!

 Christmas is one of the biggest holidays in the Philippines, the most predominantly Catholic country in Asia.

 A very large Christmas party and festival are held each year in Goa, India.